 Dyking has long been a major problem faced by the farmers of the Serpentine–Nicomekl lowland.
 Initially all dykes were built with hand labour, and some of them reached three feet in height.
 The first machine–made dykes were put in, in 1898, on the north bank of the Nicomekl from the Semiahmoo Road Bridge, around Mud Bay and up the Serpentine to the Woodward farm and the Semiahmoo Road.
 The dredge was a floating rig that took material from the river bottom for the construction of the dike.

-Private dykes existed both upstream and downstream from the Surrey Diking Commission's control dams.
-The flood of 1935, resulting from heavy snow followed by five days of continuous rain, caused water to flow through the valley as if it was a single stream, and demonstrated the need for improved diking along the river's headwaters.
-As a result the Surrey Diking Commission in 1939, with federal government assistance, built forty-six miles of dykes along the rivers and their major tributaries.
-In the late 1940s, due to extensive flooding below the control dams, the Mud Bay Diking Commission was established.
-The various diking jurisdictions are illustrated in the accompanying map.
+Private dykes existed both upstream and downstream from the Surrey Dyking Commission's control dams.
+The flood of 1935, resulting from heavy snow followed by five days of continuous rain, caused water to flow through the valley as if it was a single stream, and demonstrated the need for improved dyking along the river's headwaters.
+As a result the Surrey Dyking Commission in 1939, with federal government assistance, built forty-six miles of dykes along the rivers and their major tributaries.
+In the late 1940s, due to extensive flooding below the control dams, the Mud Bay Dicing Commission was established.
+The various dyking jurisdictions are illustrated in the accompanying map.

 As dyking and drainage were improved in Surrey's lowlands they provided greater security for local farmers against financial and physical loss.
 However, flooding can still occur as it did in December of 1982.
 The high run off from the uplands, combined with high winds and a high tide can back up the tidal water so that it tops the dyke.